 Floaters

-Seeing black dots in your vision, also known as floaters, are is common and usually nothing to worry about.
-Find out more about their causes and symptoms here.
+Seeing black dots in your vision, also known as floaters, is common and usually nothing to worry about.

 Macular degeneration